hardin47/website/Math154/Notes/08-classification.md

 Vladimir Vapnik (b.
 1936) created SVMs in the late 1990s.
 History: he actually did the work as his PhD in the early 60s in the Soviet Union.
 Someone from Bell Labs asked him to visit, and he ended up immigrating to the US.
 No one actually thought that SVMs would work, but he eventually (1995 - took 30 years between the idea and the implementation) bet a dinner on classifying handwriting via SVM (using a very simple kernel) versus neural networks and the rest is history.

 The basic idea of SVMs is to figure out a way to create really complicated decision boundaries.
 We want to put in a straight line with the widest possible street (draw street with gutters and 4 points, two positive and two negative).
-The decision rule has to do with a dot product of the new sample with a vector $**w**$ which is perpendicular to the median of the "street."
+The decision rule has to do with a dot product of the new sample with a vector ${\bf w}$ which is perpendicular to the median of the "street."

-#### Linear Separator
+#### Linear Separator {#linsvm}

 Recall ideas of kNN and trees: